-- Stack name; this is the name that you want to call your cluster.
-It's fine to enter "cluster" here if this is your first time, but entering something descriptive will help you keep track of multiple clusters if you launch more.
-Naming your cluster after colours (red, blue, orange), your favourite singer (clapton, toriamos, bieber) or Greek legends (apollo, thor, aphrodite) keeps things more interesting.
-Avoid using spaces and punctuation, or names longer than 16 characters. - ComputeAutoscaling; enter a 0 (zero) in this box to disable auto-scaling of your cluster compute nodes, or enter a 1 (one) to enable auto-scaling. - ComputeSpotPrice; in this box, enter the maximum amount you agree to pay per compute node instance, in US dollars.
-Entering 0 (zero) in this box will cause Flight to use on-demand instances for compute nodes.
-See the section below on On-demand and SPOT instances for more details. - ComputeType; use the drop-down box to choose what type of compute nodes you want to launch.
+- Compute instance type; use the drop-down box to choose what type of compute nodes you want to launch.
 All compute nodes will launch as the same type.
 Different types of nodes cost different amounts to run, and have different amounts of CPU-cores and memory see the available instance types for more information.
-Node instances are grouped in the following ways: - Type (compute/balanced/memory/gpu): - \ Compute instances have 2GB of memory per core, and provide the fastest CPUs - \ Balanced instances have 4GB of memory per core, and are good all-round performers - \ Memory instances have 8GB of memory per core, and are useful for high-memory jobs - \ GPU instances have Nvidia CUDA GPU devices installed - Size (small/medium/large/dedicated): - \ Small, medium and large instances have 2, 4 or 8 CPU cores, and a fraction of a 10Gb Ethernet network link - \ Dedicated instances have access to a dedicated 10Gb Ethernet network link - FlightCustomBucket; enter an S3 bucket containing customisation information for your cluster.
-Leave this option blank if you have no existing customisation data, or you are starting a new cluster. - FlightCustomProfiles; enter the names of the customisation profiles to use, separated by spaces.
-Leave this option blank if you have no existing customisation data, or you are starting a new cluster. - InitialNodes; enter the number of nodes you want to start immediately in this box in your auto-scaling cluster.
+Node instances are grouped in the following ways: - Type (compute/balanced/memory/gpu): Compute instances have 2GB of memory per core, and provide the fastest CPUs Balanced instances have 4GB of memory per core, and are good all-round performers Memory instances have 8GB of memory per core, and are useful for high-memory jobs GPU instances have Nvidia CUDA GPU devices installed - Size (small/medium/large/dedicated): Small, medium and large instances have 2, 4 or 8 CPU cores and a fraction of a 10Gb Ethernet network link - Dedicated instances have access to a dedicated 10Gb Ethernet network link - Specific compute instance type; if you did not choose a compute instance type from the available instance types above, and chose other you may select from a list of all of the currently available AWS instance types - Spot price; in this box; enter the maximum amount you agree to pay per compute node instance, in US dollars.
+Entering 0 (zero) in this box will cause Flight to use on-demand instances for compute nodes.
+See the section below on On-demand and SPOT instances for more details. - Autoscaling policy; select from either enabled or disabled in this box to enable or disable autoscaling of your cluster compute nodes - Initial compute nodes (autoscaling); enter the number of compute nodes you want to start immediately when you have enabled the autoscaling feature.
 Flight Compute will add more nodes when jobs are queued, and shutdown idle nodes when they have no jobs to process.
-This parameter is ignored if auto-scaling is disabled. - Keypair; choose an existing AWS keypair to launch your Flight cluster with.
-If there are no keypairs in the list, check that you've already generated a keypair in the region you're launching in.
-You must have the private key available for the chosen keypair in order to login to your cluster.
+This parameter is ignored if autoscaling is disabled - Initial/maximum compute nodes; enter the maximum number of compute nodes you wish to make available to your Flight Compute cluster when autoscaling is enabled the autoscaling feature will never create more than the maximum number specified.
+If the autoscaling feature is disabled, enter the total number of compute nodes you wish to create at launch time standard Configures the home directory share and application directory share using the login node system disk